cgmartin/CgmConfigAdmin/README.md

 CgmConfigAdmin is a ZF2 module for managing site-wide settings via a single web page.

-**UPDATE:** Per-user settings is now also possible, at the expense of breaking API changes.
-If you have previously installed 1.0.0, see the updates in `schema.sql` and `cgmconfigadmin.global.php.dist` (steps 3 and 4 of the installation instructions).

 ![CgmConfigAdmin example screenshot](http://grab.by/g6Cg)

 Settings are exposed to the administration panel via a simple configuration format.